FEMUR ANATOMY

 Body of the Femur, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-The shaft of the femur is almost cylindrical for most of its length, broadening above its midpoint and flattening near the distal end.
+The shaft of your femur is almost cylindrical for most of its length, broadening above its midpoint and flattening near the distal end.
 It describes the following structures:

 Linea Aspera